The Cult of Christmas Beers

 Sierra Nevada Celebration Fresh Hop IPA | Photography courtesy of Sierra Nevada Brewing Company

-Although Christmas beers may differ in recipes, the one thing that almost always stays the same for each and every one is that, like the holidays themselves, these beers are only around for a short time each year.
+Although Christmas beers may differ in recipes, the one thing that almost always stays the same is that, like the holidays themselves, they are only available for a short time each year.

-Actually inspired by Anchor’s iconic Christmas Ale, Sierra Nevada Founder Ken Grossman decided to make his own seasonal version.
+Inspired by Anchor’s iconic Christmas Ale, Sierra Nevada Founder Ken Grossman made his own seasonal version.
 But he wanted to brew his holiday beer with a bit of a twist.
 One focused just on the perfection of the hops he loved.

 sierra nevada celebration fresh hop ipa snow angels